 In the style of those therapists who tell you to write a letter to your former self (normally telling you not to sweat the small stuff), I’ve been thinking about when I started crocheting and what would have made life easier if I knew then what I know now.

-The Magic Ring is used to create a sealed join when working in the round, for example when starting a hat, an amigurui (toy animals/ dolls etc.) or even a granny square.
+The Magic Ring is used to create a sealed centre join when working in the round, for example when starting a hat, an amigurumi (toy animals/ dolls etc.) pattern or even a granny square.

-A lot of patterns start with something like “Ch 4, join with a sl st, work 9 dc into the ring”.
+A lot of patterns start with something like “Ch4, join with a slip stitch to form a loop, work 12dc into the loop”.
 This is a great way to start but it does leave a little hole in the centre.

 Now that may be what you want.
 If you’re putting a pom pom on the top of your beanie no one is going to see the hole and it might even be part of the design on a granny square blanket or rug.
 It’s not better or worse, just different!

-However, the neat-freak in my likes to have the centre all closed up and tidy.
+However, the neat-freak in me likes to have the centre all closed up and tidy.